RhysMurage/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs: Deletes all files in the current working directory that end with ~
 102-tree: Creates directories welcome,welcome/to and welcome/to/school in the current directory
-103-commas: List all files and directories of the current directory separated by commas
+103-commas: List all files and directories of the current directory separated by commas school.mg: Used with the command file to detect school data files